dougeby/IntuneDocs/intune/device-group-mapping.md

 Device categories use the following workflow:
 1. Create categories that users can choose from when they enroll their device.
-2. When end users of iOS and Android devices enroll a device, they must choose a category from the list of categories you configured.
-To assign a category to a Windows device, end users must use the Company Portal website.
+2. When users of iOS and Android devices enroll a device, they must choose a category from the list of categories you configured.
+To assign a category to a Windows device, users must use the Company Portal website.
 3. You can then deploy policies and apps to these groups.

 You can create any device categories you want.
 For example:
-- Point of sale device
+- Point-of-sale device
 - Demonstration device
 - Sales
 - Accounting